 The innate immune response is the first line of defense.
 The innate immune system’s normal function is to protect the body from initial invasion by bacteria and viruses, such as when bacteria invade broken skin or viruses land in the throat.
 The system includes natural killer (NK) cells, a type of lymphocyte that patrols the body and is on constant alert, looking for foreign invaders and abnormal cells.
 If cells from the innate immune system recognize a cancer cell as abnormal, they can attach to it and immediately release toxic chemicals that kill it.
-NK cells and other cells of the innate immune system do not need to recognize a specific abnormality on a cell to be able to do their job.
+NK cells and other cells of the innate immune system do not need to recognize a specific abnormality on a cell to be able to do their job.6

-If the bacteria, viruses, or cancer cells evade the innate response, then the adaptive immune response becomes active.4 The adaptive immune response recognizes specific abnormalities on cancer cells that make them different from the cells that are naturally found in the body.
+If the bacteria, viruses, or cancer cells evade the innate response, then the adaptive immune response becomes active.
+The adaptive immune response recognizes specific abnormalities on cancer cells that make them different from the cells that are naturally found in the body.
 Though it is more effective than the innate immune response, the adaptive immune response takes longer to become activated.
 The cells of the adaptive immune response include the other two types of lymphocytes: B cells and T cells.

 B cells are like the body's military intelligence system, seeking out their targets and sending defenses to lock onto them.
 They react to “non-self” antigens by making proteins called A protein made by B cells in response to an antigen, the purpose of which is to help destroy the antigen.
 Antibodies are proteins that can attach to foreign and abnormal cells and let the body know that they are dangerous.
 Antibodies can kill cancer cells in several ways, including binding natural killer (NK) cells to the cancer.
 B cells can create "memory"—they start to make antibodies quickly when they recognize a past antigen.6

 T cells are the major cells the body uses to recognize and destroy abnormal cells.
 Once a foreign antigen or abnormal cancer protein has been recognized by T cells, the T cells rapidly increase in number.
-An army of T cells can be formed; these T cells are specifically designed to attack and kill cells that have foreign antigens.
+An army of T cells can be formed; these T cells are specifically designed to attack and kill cells that have foreign antigens.6

 The T cells are like soldiers, destroying the invaders.
 They are responsible for coordinating the entire The activity of the immune system against foreign substances (antigens) and destroying infected cells and cancer cells.
-T cells can also create "memory" after an initial response to an antigen.
+T cells can also create memory after an initial response to an antigen.
 This memory is meant to ensure that the attack on cancer cells can keep going in the long term, for months or longer.
-The memory also allows for future responses against the specific abnormal antigen on cancer cells, if and when the cancer comes back.4,5
+The memory also allows for future responses against the specific abnormal antigen on cancer cells, if and when the cancer comes back.6

 If the immune system recognizes the lung tumor cells and can destroy them, why are lung tumors able to grow?
 Research has shown that some tumors enable their own growth by turning off the immune response.
 Immune responses beyond what is normal or necessary can be toxic, so T cells have many normal methods to dampen themselves down and essentially turn themselves off.
 This may allow the growth and development of tumor cells despite the presence of T cells with the potential to kill cancer cells.
 Researchers are working hard to understand exactly how this happens and how best to turn the cancer-killing T cells back on.7

 What is immunotherapy?